abshinn/abshinn.github.io/_posts/2014-10-11-using-combinebykey-in-apache-spark.markdown

 lambda value: (value, 1)
 ```

 The first required argument in the `combineByKey` method is a function to be used as the very first aggregation step for each key.
 The argument of this function corresponds to the value in a key-value pair.
 If we want to compute the sum and count using `combineByKey`, then we can create this "combiner" to be a tuple in the form of `(sum, count)`.
-The very first step in `(sum, count)` is then `(value, 1)`, where `value` is the first RDD value that `combineByKey` comes across and `1` initializes the count.
+The very first step in this aggregation is then `(value, 1)`, where `value` is the first RDD value that `combineByKey` comes across and `1` initializes the count.

 #### Merge a Value